 C API reference¶

-Vesin’s C API is defined in the vesin.h
+Vesin’s C API is defined in the vesin.h header.
+The main function is

-, which runs a neighbors list calculation.
+vesin_neighbors(), which runs a neighbors list calculation.

 -

-int vesin_neighbors(const double (*points)[3], size_t n_points, const double box[3][3], bool periodic, VesinDevice device, struct VesinOptions options, struct VesinNeighborList *neighbors, const char **error_message)¶
+int vesin_neighbors(const double (*points)[3], size_t n_points, const double box[3][3], const bool periodic[3], VesinDevice device, struct VesinOptions options, struct VesinNeighborList *neighbors, const char **error_message)¶

 Compute a neighbor list.